Bryce Davison: Career

 Dube and Davison had a breakthrough season in 2007–08.
 They won their first Grand Prix medals, including a gold at 2007 Skate America.
 They lost the national title to Anabelle Langlois and Cody Hay at the 2008 Canadian Championships, but two months later at the World Championships, they won the bronze medal after finishing second in the long program; they set personal best scores in each segment of the event and overall.

 The next two seasons did not prove as successful, and while they regained and then defended their national title, the pair were unable to repeat their success at the World Championships.
 Their top placement during this time was a second-place finish at the 2009 Four Continents Championships.
 Dube and Davison were part of Team Canada at the inaugural World Team Trophy in April 2009.
 In the 2009–10 Olympic season, they medalled at both Grand Prix events but did not qualify for the Grand Prix final.
 They were sixth at the Olympics and at Worlds.

-Davison suffers from osteochondritis dissecans, which led to his sustaining a serious knee injury in practice in October 2010, forcing the pair to withdraw from the 2010 Skate Canada International.
+Davison has osteochondritis dissecans, which led to his sustaining a serious knee injury in practice in October 2010, forcing the pair to withdraw from the 2010 Skate Canada International.
 He underwent season-ending surgery to reattach a broken piece of bone.
 The recovery period was estimated at 18 months.

 Dubé and Davison announced the end of their partnership on March 10, 2011.
 He had felt they needed to make changes but Dubé was unwilling and suggested parting ways.
 Davison left open the possibility that he might continue skating if he finds the right partner.
 In July, it was reported that Davison had completed his Level I Coaching Certification and would begin coaching young skaters in Hamilton, Ontario.
 At the time, Davison said he might compete again, but in December 2011, he confirmed that he had retired from competition.
 He is the director of skater development at the Hamilton Skating Club.

 Davison competed in singles until 2007.
 He is a member of the Hamilton Skating Club in Hamilton, Ontario.